-I’ve been using Scott Selisker’s Scrivener-inspired plain text writing workflow, which relies on the free software tools Zotero and Atom, since starting my PhD.
-I also take notes in Markdown, the simple markup language that the workflow uses for academic drafting.
+I use Scott Selisker’s Scrivener-inspired plain text writing workflow with the free software tools Zotero and gedit.
+I also take notes in markdown, the simple markup language that the workflow uses for academic drafting.

 notes-from-pdf, an Atom package that improves the process of copy-pasting quotations from a PDF into a text file

 pandoc-interface-yaml, an Atom package that lets you export to various document formats using the options needed for citation formatting, etc.